-Though originally from Calvert County, I live in St. Mary’s with my wonderful husband and my beautiful cat, Lilly.
+Though originally from Calvert County, I live in St. Mary’s with my wonderful husband, my beautiful cat, Lilly and my goofy husky-mix, Freya.
 I am excited to be a part of the Southern Maryland-This is Living family.
 I run the magazine’s social media accounts and update the website’s articles.
 When not working, my husband and I enjoy hiking, indie movies and long road trips to visit relatives.
 We can often be found with friends and family at St. Inie’s Coffee in Lexington Park, reading Stephen King.
 Happy reading!

 I am thrilled to be a new member of the Southern Maryland-This is Living team!
 I was born and raised in nearby Washington, D.C., but I had never spent much time in Southern Maryland until I visited some friends who have a home on Breton Bay in Leonardtown.
 It was love at first sight!
 I knew immediately that I had to have some of “this kind of living” in my life.
 Shortly thereafter, my husband and I bought a small waterfront cottage here for weekends and vacation time.

 As we were both working full time, we would slip away as often as possible for cherished time and much-needed respite in Southern Maryland.
 On the drive here, we could feel the stresses of the work life leaving us as we drove past the rolling farms and old churches on our way “home.”
 I am now retired after 40-plus years in human resources, and this is now our home.